lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/05-vector-aggregator.md

-And now we get to the centerpiece of this workshop, which is working with a Vector Aggregator.
+And now we get to the centerpiece of this workshop: working with a Vector Aggregator.
 We're going to do a lot of heavy lifting in this Aggregator.
-We'll take in data from multiple sources:
+First, we'll take in observability data from multiple sources:

 * Vector Agents collecting HTTP server logs
 * Vector Agents collecting Syslog logs
 * [Datadog Agents][datadog] collecting HTTP server logs
 * [Fluent Bit][fluent] agents collecting logs
-* [Prometheus] [Node Exporters][node_exporter] emitting host metrics
+* [Prometheus][prometheus] [Node Exporters][node_exporter] emitting host metrics

+And we'll have all kinds of fun with that data.
+We'll route it, filter it, and modify it.

+Let's start up this scenario right now:

 ```
 docker-compose \